 PG: These are not full-time students.
-They might have attended college five or ten or twenty years ago and might not be up to date with how colleges work nowadays.
+They might have attended college five or ten or twenty years ago and might not be up to date on how colleges work nowadays.
 Regardless of when they were last in a classroom, however, these learners are busy.
-They are professionals with lives and families and responsibilities—they do not have time to wait in line at the registrar to sign up for courses and work through administrative red tape.
+They are professionals with lives and families and responsibilities—they do not have time to wait in line at the registrar’s office to sign up for courses and work through administrative red tape.

 We offer them a different service.
 We have a campus inside the campus based on Destiny One, which allows them to enroll through us rather than through the larger university’s administrative system.
 It’s much more efficient and allows our students to access the resources offered by the university at lesser cost, and in less time.

 Evo: We’ve been talking about the differences between a non-traditional, credit-seeking student and a traditional, credit-seeking student but for the most part a non-traditional division will be serving non-credit seeking students.
 How do the needs of the credit-seeking learners differ from the non-credit students who are enrolled in other UCSB PCE offerings?

 PG: The two populations are different.
 Our students seeking professional, non-credit courses are mostly local career changers or career advancers, and they come to our professional classes to acquire the skills they need for taking that next step.

 In our credit-bearing offerings, we serve a number of local students alongside a large contingent of international students.
 These courses also attract UCSB seniors trying to complete any additional courses prior to graduation, as well as individuals who are enrolled in courses for personal enrichment.
 The needs of these three groups obviously differ.